What is Vitamin K?

 Vitamin K deficiency damages the coagulation process leading to bleeding problems.
 Recent research has linked vitamin K deficiency to Osteoporosis and Cystic fibrosis.

 Vitamin K is present in two forms, K1 and K2.
-The main type (K1) is called ‘Phylloquinone’, which is found in green vegetables such as collard green, kale and spinach.
+The main type (K1) is called ‘Phylloquinone’, which is found in green vegetables such as collard green, kale, and spinach.
 The other type (K2) also known as Menaquinone is found in some fodder and fermented foods.
 Menaquinone can also be produced by bacteria in the human body.

-The following parts of the article provide you some important facts about vitamin k and reasons why you should take it in your body along with its health benefits.
+The following parts of the article provide you with some important facts about vitamin k and reasons why you should take it in your body along with its health benefits.

 What Vitamin K does to your Body?

 Vitamin K helps in making various proteins needed for the coagulation process and healthy bone structure.
 Prothrombin is a vitamin K-dependent protein directly associated with coagulation.
 Osteocalcin is another protein that requires vitamin K to produce healthy bone tissue.

 Health Benefits of Vitamin K

 People who take less vitamin K are more likely to have osteoporosis.
 Several studies have said that vitamin K oversees strong bones, improves bone density, and reduces the risk of fractures.
 However, research has not confirmed this.